Ber-Vazq/OpSys/README.md

 Files and Directories:
 --
-none so far
+hopes and prayers, I am so sorry to whoever grades this i wrote this half awake

 Compiling this program:
 --
-run it idk?
+run it

 Running this program:
 --